2010YOUY01/datafusion-fuzzer/src/oracle/README.md

-# Oracle API Extensions
+# Oracle System

-This document describes the extended Oracle trait API that supports query-context pairs for testing SQL query consistency across different DataFusion configurations.
+The Oracle system provides a framework for testing query consistency and correctness in DataFusion.
+It supports both traditional query equivalence testing and configuration consistency testing.

 ## Overview

-The Oracle trait has been extended to support not just groups of equivalent queries, but groups of query-context pairs.
-This enables testing scenarios where:
+The Oracle trait defines a contract for implementing test oracles that can:

 1. The same query should return identical results under different DataFusion configurations
 2. Different equivalent queries should return consistent results under the same configuration